jessepav/lacygoill-wiki-backup/vim/qf.md

 ## ?

 Document that `:[cl]history` can be prefixed by a count.
-Doing so allows you to select an arbitrary qfl in the stack.
+Doing so lets you select an arbitrary qfl in the stack.

 ## Add a flag in the tab line to warn us when an async command has terminated populating a qfl.